mbronis/poleval19/README.md

 For evaluation `microF` was chosen as the primary metric and `macroF` as a secondary one.

+## Models
+Proposition of problem solution is based on `bag-of-words` along with a range of classification algorithms (`svm`, `rigde`, `rf`, `gbm`).
+Details of building and testing the models can be find in the `jupyter notebook`.

+For deployment blend of `RF` and `Ridge` is used.
+Chosen blend scores f1-macro: 0.874 and f1-micro: 0.4047.

 ## App with tweet tagging endpoint
-Chosen model is served with ``Uvicorn`` based api that can take incoming tweet and respond with predicted tag.
+Chosen model is served with ``Uvicorn`` based api that takes incoming tweet and responds with predicted tag.

-You can set up app with: ``uvicorn src.app:app --port 8100 --host 0.0.0.0 --reload``
+You can set up app locally with: ``uvicorn src.app:app --port 8100 --host 0.0.0.0 --reload``

 ## Docker
 The app can be deployed as ``Docker`` container.

 In order to **build** an image run: ``docker build -t poleval19:base .``
 Now you can **run** dockerized tagging app with:  ``docker run -p 8100:8100 poleval19:base``

+## Unit tests
+Suite of unit test is provided.
+Those can be used in `CI/CD` pipeline for automatic testing our app.
+Right now only `preproc` module is covered.

+## Load tests
+Dockerized app performance will be tested with `locust` package.
+I will simulate load coming from 100 simultaneous user, each making a request once per 3 seconds.
+Each request will be a random tweet selected from sample of train set.